Updated: Jul 8, 2022

 What is s57 Natural Justice?

 A s57 Natural Justice letter is also otherwise known as an 'Invitation to Comment on (Adverse) Information' letter which is sent by the Department of Home Affairs.
 This type of justice letter is most commonly generated when the case officer assessing your visa application suspects that a bogus document or information that is false or misleading has been provided.
+This is a serious matter - obtain professional advice immediately.

 What is an s56?